CrowdMAC: Masked Crowd Density Completion for Robust Crowd Density Forecasting: Experiments

 \subsection{Comparison Models}

-Since only one previous work has tackled the crowd density forecasting task, in addition to the crowd density forecasting method~\cite{Minoura2021RAL}, we apply standard and state-of-the-art trajectory forecasting approaches~\cite{Mangalam2021ICCV,Saadatnejad2024ICLR} to address the crowd density forecasting task following the previous method~\cite{Minoura2021RAL}.
-We employ the following methods for comparison:

-\textbf{PDFN-ST}~\cite{Minoura2021RAL}: PDFN-ST is a pioneering work that tackles the crowd density forecasting task by using 3D CNNs to learn local crowd density dynamics in 3D receptive fields, regarded as spatiotemporal patches.

-\textbf{Y-Net}: Y-Net~\cite{Mangalam2021ICCV} is a heatmap-based model that predicts future human trajectories by estimating distributions over long-term goals and intermediate waypoints.

-\textbf{Social-Transmotion}: Social-Transmotion~\cite{Saadatnejad2024ICLR} is a Transformer-based model for human trajectory prediction, leveraging diverse visual cues.
-The model is designed to predict human behavior by capturing spatiotemporal interactions between agents.

-To evaluate trajectory prediction models using the evaluation metric of crowd density forecasting, we generate crowd density maps from the predicted trajectories by trajectory prediction models.
-Similar to generating ground truth crowd density maps, we generate crowd density maps by applying a 2D Gaussian filter to the predicted position for each pedestrian for each frame.
+Given that only one previous work has addressed the crowd density forecasting task, apart from the crowd density forecasting method PDFN-ST (RA-L'21)~\cite{Minoura2021RAL}, we adopt standard and state-of-the-art trajectory prediction approaches, Y-Net (ICCV'21)~\cite{Mangalam2021ICCV} and Social-Transmotion (ICLR'24)~\cite{Saadatnejad2024ICLR}, as comparison models, following the previous approach~\cite{Minoura2021RAL}.
+To evaluate trajectory prediction models using the crowd density forecasting metric, we generate crowd density maps from the predicted trajectories.
+Similar to the creation of ground truth crowd density maps, we apply a 2D Gaussian filter to the predicted positions of each pedestrian in each frame.